Explainable AI: What is My Image Recognition Model Looking At?

 From model-centric to data-centric with explainable AI

 When you want a model which performs great in a production setting and has high accuracy, you need to focus on your training data first.
 Consistency of labelling, cleaning datasets from unnecessary samples/labels, and adding feature-rich samples that are missing is much more important than the newest architecture of the neural network.
-Andrew Ng, an entrepreneur and professor at Stanford, is also promoting this approach for building machine learning models.
+Andrew Ng, an entrepreneur and professor at Stanford, is also promoting this approach to building machine learning models.

 The Explain feature in our App tells you: